M-Amin-Kiani/NLP-Proj/Fake news detection/README.md

 ---

-Feel free to contribute or open issues if you have any questions or suggestions!
+Feel free to contribute or open issues if you have any questions or suggestions...!

 ---